 CLIC: applying circular economy principles to cultural heritage

 Cultural heritage is considered a resource for local sustainable development.
-The CLIC project applies adaptive reuse to achieve environmentally, socially, culturally and economically sustainable urban/territorial development.
+The CLIC project applied adaptive reuse to achieve environmentally, socially, culturally and economically sustainable urban/territorial development.
 Adaptive reuse of cultural heritage is seen as a means to make the flows of raw materials, energy, cultural and social capital truly circular.

-The project aims to identify evaluation tools to test, implement, validate and share innovative “circular” financing, business and governance models for systemic adaptive reuse of cultural heritage and landscape, thus demonstrating that it is economically, socially and environmentally convenient to maintain and/or reuse them.
+The project aimed to identify evaluation tools to test, implement, validate and share innovative “circular” financing, business and governance models for systemic adaptive reuse of cultural heritage and landscape, thus demonstrating that it is economically, socially and environmentally convenient to maintain and/or reuse them.